 Nominee and nominator

 - Name(s) of nominated organisation(s)

-- Competitive Advantage: Who is the direct and indirect competition and how the solution offered stands out from their competition.
+- Competitive advantage: Who is the direct and indirect competition and how the solution offered stands out from the competition?

-- Future Potential: What growth potential (organic and cross sector), potential to address financial exclusion, readiness to embrace new technologies, potential to expand into new countries/new markets
+- Future potential: What is the growth potential (organic and cross-sector), potential to address financial exclusion, readiness to embrace new technologies, potential to expand into new countries/new markets?

 Evidence of success/metrics